jkim393/rshell/README.md

 ## Motivation

 This project was created and inspired by Bash (GNU Project's shell).
-We hoped to mimic a Bash environment in a C++ environment by combining
+We hoped to mimic a Bash environment in a C++ environment by combining unique system calls with a composite structure that can handle a large amount of differentiating but related objects.

 ## Tests and Bugs

-We have run this program through
+We have run this program through rigorous tests of : single command, multiple commands, and comment parsing.

+BUT, we have come across a few bug worth of consideration.

 ## Contributors

 Ji Hwan Kim
+and
 Nikhil Gowda

 ## License